-Upper School students have a wide range of after-school programs and club choices, from Model UN and digital photography to yearbook and feminist club.
+Upper School students have a wide range of after-school programs and club choices, from Mock Trial and digital photography to yearbook and feminist club.
 All are designed to spark minds, bodies, and imaginations.

-Cost: Club participation is included in tuition; see program brochure for program fees
+Cost: Club participation is included in tuition, program costs vary

-Time: Clubs run from 3‒4 pm, and programs run from 3-4:30 pm, unless otherwise stated
+Time: Clubs run 3‒4 pm and programs run from 3-4:30 pm, unless otherwise stated

 Location: Dwight’s Main Campus or the Dwight School Athletic Center

 - Global Service